 Before becoming pregnant, it is important to eat a balanced controlled diet so that the mother and baby can have a healthy start with the needed nutrients.
 A balanced diet is a basic part of good health at all times but especially just prior to and during pregnancy.

 The foods eaten become the main source of nutrients for the baby.
 As the baby develops and places new demands on the mother's body, more nutrients and calories will be needed.

 There may be unique dietary needs that should be met before becoming pregnant.
 It is advisable to consult with the physician, diabetes educator or dietitian before conception to discuss special needs (see below).
 Changes in the current diet and meal plan may be needed.
-Click here for more information on nutrition and diabetes.

 - Are you eating a well balanced diet?